Receiving financial aid/scholarships and using VA/military TA benefits

 Helpful definitions to start with

 Financial aid – scholarships, loans and grants/waivers (e.g. FAFSA).
 There are two types of financial aid – restricted and unrestricted.
+Visit KU's Financial Aid page for additional information.

 If students have more than one type of restricted aid, restricted aid is prioritized by: